abhineet123/MTF/Config/ReadMe.md

 				9: VTB
 				10: VIVID
 				11: TrakMark
-				12: TMT_FINE
+				12: LinTrackShort
 				13: Mosaic
 				14: Misc
 				15: Synthetic
 				16: Live
-			Note: the first 10 datasets (except LinTrackShort) in a ready to use form can be downloaded from the MTF website: http://webdocs.cs.ualberta.ca/~vis/mtf/
+			Note: the first 10 datasets in a ready to use format can be downloaded from the MTF website: http://webdocs.cs.ualberta.ca/~vis/mtf/

 	 Parameter:	'db_root_path'
 		Description: